 You may take it a step further and request references to assure the person is trustworthy.
 If the buyer is satisfied with the animal and you feel that they are qualified to purchase your pet, it will be time to negotiate the terms of the sale.

 (Note: The interested party may request that a veterinarian examine the dog prior to purchase.)

 Step 4 – Negotiating the Terms of the Agreement

 Now that the buyer has made the decision to purchase the dog, both parties should discuss how the transfer will occur.
 The first thing that will need to be agreed upon is the payment.
 Sometimes a buyer will try to get a reduction on the original asking price, it is up to the seller to accept or decline the offer.
 Also, the seller should stipulate which form of payment is acceptable.
 Cash is always the safest option for the seller.
 If the buyer insists on using a check, the seller should arrange to meet at the buyer’s bank for verification.
 After the funds have been exchanged for the dog, the transaction will be finalized and each party can collect a copy of the completed bill of sale to keep for their records.

 How to Write a Dog/Puppy Bill of Sale

 Step 2 – Instructions and Checklist – This form comes equipped with a preliminary checklist.
 Read the checklist to make sure you meet all the requirements.

-Step 3 – Bill of Sale Information – The second page does not require any action.
-It does provide you with a brief summary explaining the importance of a Bill of Sale.
+Step 3 – Bill of Sale Information – The second page does not require any action; however, it does provide you with a brief summary explaining the importance of a bill of sale.

-Step 4 – General Information – Record the following pertinent information regarding the sale in the order below:
+Step 4 – Sale Information – Record the following pertinent details regarding the transaction in the order given below:

 - Selling Price (numerically, in dollars)